“The Days are Surely Coming”

-A Sermon by Rev. Karen A. Mendes
+A Communion Meditation by Rev. Karen A. Mendes

-May the words of my mouth and the meditations of all of our hearts be acceptable in thy sight O Lord, our strength and our redeemer.
-Amen.
+May the words of my mouth and the meditations of all of our hearts be acceptable in thy sight O Lord, Our strength and our redeemer.
+Amen

 Let us pray,

 God of our longing, we wait with expectation for the coming of your child, our Christ.
 We celebrate his birth so long ago in Bethlehem and today in our hearts.
 Help us to prepare for his coming.
 Open us to your transforming power.
 Hold us in your loving arms.
 Amen.